pilollipietro/ardesia/README.md

     it transforms the open path in broken lines.
-  * Rounder: it rounds your sketch; it transforms the closed path in ellipses or smoothed closed path, it transforms the open path in smoothed lines with bezier spline
+  * Rounder: it rounds your sketch; it transforms the closed path in ellipses or smoothed closed path, it transforms the open path in smoothed lines with spline
 * Filler: it fills the contiguos area with the selected colour
 * Arrow: it puts an arrow at the end of the line sketched
 * Text: insert a text annotation;